 Over the past few years, deodorant has become a controversial beauty product.
 Because it may contain aluminum and other harsh chemicals, some experts believe it could be linked to serious health problems, including cancer.
 To save yourself from weighing the pros and cons of store-bought deodorant, go ahead and make a homemade version — it’s easier than you think.
 Mix together one-eighth of a cup of baking soda with one-eighth of a cup of cornstarch, then slowly mix in two to three tablespoons of coconut oil.
 If you like the texture of store-bought deodorant, keep the mixture refrigerated.
 Otherwise, you can rub it on like a lotion.

-Zits be gone with this quick and easy recipe!
+Zits be gone with this quick and easy recipe for homemade acne wash!
 All you need is a little coconut oil and a little tea tree oil.
 Both have antibacterial and anti-fungal properties, so they can fight those pesky pore-clogging germs.
 Just mix four to five drops of tea tree oil in one-eighth of a cup of melted coconut oil.
 Let it set and then rub a little bit on your problem areas.
 Store in the fridge to keep a thick consistency.

 If you can’t get enough of beauty products and skincare, you may want to embark on a career as an esthetician.
-At Salon Success Academy, you can learn the latest skincare science and techniques through our Esthetician Program.
+At Salon Success Academy in California, you can learn the latest skincare science and techniques through our esthetician program.
 To learn more, call 877-987-HAIR (4247) today!